Animal material depots holding seafood

 Export requirements for animal material depots

-If your depot holds fish material for human consumption that will be exported after processing, there are additional requirements you need to meet.
+If your depot holds fish for human consumption that will be exported after processing, there are additional requirements you need to meet.